bencoveney/TSFluff/README.md

 ## Current Rules

-- **No 'E's in identifiers.**
+- **No 'E's in identifiers:** `noEsInIdentifiers`

-  `noEsInIdentifiers`

   This letter is relied upon by lazy developers who refuse to be more inventive in their programming.
-It is time this practice was stamped out out for good.
+It is time this practice was stamped out for good.

+- **No strict equality checks:** `noTripleEquals`

+  Disallows === and !==.
+Strict equality checks are a crutch relied on by low tier developers who can't wrap their heads around JavaScript's graceful and intuitive type coercion system.
+Additionally the time wasted pressing the button a third time could have cured at least a fraction of a disease by now.

 ## Rule ideas to implement